I f you want to get inspired by the best newsletter signup examples, you've come to the right place.

 In ActiveCampaign’s form, they use smart techniques like:

-• anticipation (they promise email subscribers that they’ll learn something if they provide their contact information.)
+- Anticipation (they promise email subscribers they’ll learn something if they provide their contact information.)

 5. Yes/No Forms

-A multi-step optin form like a yes/no question uses the psychological principle, the Zeigarnik Effect, to increase conversions.
+A multi-step email opt-in form like a yes/no question uses the psychological principle, the Zeigarnik Effect, to increase conversions of potential customers.
 This effect states people who begin an action are more likely to complete it.
 It can lead to an increase in conversion of up to 18%.

 In the case of the yes/no question, they are more likely to subscribe to your newsletter because they feel like they have a choice to do so (or not.)